igorcasmarques/igorcasmarques.github.io/blog/2026/04/06-the-way-of-kings.md

 hide_table_of_contents: false
 ---

 One of my friends is a voracious reader.
 When he learned I did my [undergrad at Brigham Young University](/resume/education) (BYU), he asked me if I'd read anything by [Brandon Sanderson](https://www.dragonsteelbooks.com/), who teaches at BYU.
 I hadn't.
-He said I should.
-So I did.
+He said I should, and so I did.
 I picked up a copy of *The Way of Kings* (2010) on Boxing Day last year and finished it today.

 <!-- truncate -->